hasmeni/Zandar/README.md

 I’m actively using it, but a proper refactor is in progress.
 Some parts evolved quickly during experimentation and haven’t been cleaned up yet.

 If you’re browsing the code and things look rough, that’s fair.
 Cleanup is ongoing.

+*Also This is my first time managing an open-source project, so suggestions and improvements are very welcome.*

 ---